- Best for Beginners: DJI Mavic Mini

 The camera also features an adjustable aperture ranging from f2.8 – f11 meaning that you can grab crisp images during the day and clear, bright photos at night.
 Another night feature is their Hyperlight technology which reduces noise on the images you produce.

-It features a sport mode which allows flying speeds of up to 44.7mph and has a pretty powerful battery life, coming in at 31 minutes.
+It features a sport mode that allows flying speeds of up to 44.7mph and has a pretty powerful battery life, coming in at 31 minutes.

 The only two reasons I couldn’t rank this as first is A) the price point and B) its size compared to the Mavic Air; this drone won’t fare well in enclosed spaces.